acampove/rx_run3/README.md

 analyze_samples -c by_priority
 ```

+this should create:

-this should create `summary.yaml`, which will show the samples not found already in
+**summary.yaml**: which will show the samples not found already in
 `by_priority.yaml`.
 Add the lines to the sections according to the priority.
 Samples in `all` but not `priority` section     will go in `missing`
-Samples in `priority` section, but not in `all` will go in `new`
+Samples in `priority` section, but not in `all` will go in `new`.

+**missing.yaml**: If the missing sections were filled with lists of event types, `missing.yaml`
+will contain the mappings with the decay string.

 ### Add the list of samples